 about 150 g of sour cream

 Cook the chicken breasts together with cleaned and peeled vegetables.
 Let them cool down and chop them.
 As well as in French cuisine it is almost mandatory to provide tiny and equally sized pieces in Armenia but if you are into a more rustic style, then here you go.
-Next add half of the nuts, the grains from one half of the pomegranate, add mayonnaise, cream, salt and pepper and mix carefully.
+Next add half of the nuts, and the grains from one-half of the pomegranate, add mayonnaise, cream, salt and pepper and mix carefully.
 Use remaining pomegranate seeds and nuts for the garnish.

-Armenians serve this salad as a starter on special occasions along with traditional bread Lavash.
+Armenians serve this salad as a starter on special occasions along with the traditional bread Lavash.
 Even though it is a simple meal to prepare, decorated with those vermilion beads attracts the eye.

 From the TCM point of view:

 This dish is a selection of ingredients destined for cold days.
 From my perspective, it’s downright winter food.
 However, we can simply adjust the properties of this dish by replacing certain components.
 Feel free to experiment a little.
 For example, during a feverish illness (pneumonia, flu), you should not eat chicken.
 Rather wait until the convalescence period.
 If you still wanna enjoy this salad under these health conditions, use the beef instead.
-Beef is of a balanced nature and has a sweet taste; it has a strengthening effect but without exaggeratedly warming impact.
+Beef is of a balanced nature and has a sweet taste; it has a strengthening effect but without an exaggeratedly warming impact.
 On the other hand, if you just came completely frozen from the winter forest, skip the sour cream which has a cooling effect.
 Now let’s have a look at two main ingredients closer:

 The pomegranate is very important in Armenian cuisine and mythology.
 This fruit is known as a symbol of abundance and fertility in many different cultures, including the Chinese.
 Its seeds garnish dishes at Chinese weddings and it is a common gift for newly married women.
 Pomegranate has a special meaning and significance also in Jewish traditions and New Year customs.
-A large number of seeds in the pomegranate should remind us unlimited possibilities for the New Year and the number of good deeds that we should perform.
+A large number of seeds in the pomegranate should remind us of unlimited possibilities for the New Year and the number of good deeds that we should perform.
 The origin of this fruit is not completely clear but most likely it spread eastwards to India and China from Iran and Afghanistan.
 It is popular around the Mediterranean where pomegranates are often found in paintings and in embroideries.

 The pomegranate has an astringent and sour taste, it is of a warm nature and relates to the meridians of the liver and gallbladder.
 The seeds could be used for a sore throat.
 Crush them, simmer with water for about 15 minutes, strain them and let them cool.
 To relieve symptoms, take as needed.
-If you suffer a persistent cough, try to consume seeds from one half of pomegranate before bedtime.
+If you suffer a persistent cough, try to consume seeds from one-half of a pomegranate before bedtime.

-is warm in nature and has a sweet taste, it relates to the spleen and kidneys meridians.
+is warm in nature and has a sweet taste, it relates to the spleen and kidney’s meridians.
 Chicken meat contains one of the warmest animal proteins and it has significant strengthening effects.
-It is used in severe physical or psychological overload, convalescence, fatigue, rheumatism, tinnitus due to kidney emptiness, in the loss of appetite or diarrhoea with the presence of mucus in the stool.
+It is used in severe physical or psychological overload, convalescence, fatigue, rheumatism, tinnitus due to kidney emptiness, loss of appetite or diarrhoea with the presence of mucus in the stool.
 We can use it also in case of insufficient breast milk production.